You Will Love These "Yakuza 0" Substories!

-Substories, or side quests, are not unique to the Yakuza series.
+Substories (or side quests), are not unique to the Yakuza series.
 What differentiates those in Yakuza 0 from side quests in other games is how elaborate they often get.
 While none stretches beyond half an hour of gameplay, a good number does contain enough story elements to fill up a television feature or a novella.
 The Man with the Stranger’s Face is one of these, at the same time, also one of the most touching.
-This story strongly reminds that a Yakuza’s life is seldom just glory and action.
-Very often, it is a life suffused with irreversible tragedy.
+This story strongly reminds the player that a Yakuza’s life is seldom just glory and action.
+Very often, it is a life suffused with irreversible tragedy too.

 Majima Substory #64 - Toilet Talk (Chapter 4)

 I have a dirty little secret.
 In younger days, I used to linger in public toilet cubicles to read the graffiti.
 Do you not agree they could be so fascinating?
 The wild stories, the outrageous claims, the many promises … This substory offers a prediction of what might happen if you succumb to the temptation of responding to such graffiti.
 A word of warning here.
 The story turns dark quickly.
 You need to be ready for violent surprises.